-The only exception to this is in respect of loans provided to Northumberland's Development Company - the Council's (100% owned) economic development company, and which is part of the Council's group structure.
-Approval of these facilities will be delegated to the S151 officer / Chief Executive in consultation with the Leader; subject to the budget provision set out in the Medium Term Capital Plan.
+The only exception to this is in respect of loans provided to Advance Northumberland.
+The Council's (100% owned) economic development company, which is part of the Council's group structure.
+Approval of these facilities will be delegated to the Council's External Loans Board which will comprise of the Cabinet Member for Corporate Services, the Executive Director of Finance, the Service Director - Finance and the Treasury Management Accountant; subject to the budget provision set out in the Medium Term Capital Plan.